Introduction to Product Development Process

 - Brand evaluation and review

 The achievement of Google, Yahoo, and MSN shows how a new and online product can utilize internet properties and build a successful brand.
-A brand is not just a trade name or logo but the emotional attachment of the customers with the brand; in the proper product development process, this factor has to be understood very well, and an intelligent marketer must strike this note in the beginning during the product development process.
+A brand is not just a trade name or logo but the emotional attachment of the customers to the brand; in the proper product development process, this factor has to be understood very well, and an intelligent marketer must strike this note in the beginning during the product development process.

 The Internet has impacted the following areas of the digital product development process:

 - Constant Consumer Interaction: Every product development career phase must combine an in-depth plan to encourage customer feedback because it is the benefit that every company sells, not the product.
-So, all products, irrespective of different turns, such as market conditions, customer expectations, and business ups and downs, should be well-thought in respect of the existing and potential customer needs and continue to garner consistent customer feedback.
+So, all products, irrespective of different turns, such as market conditions, customer expectations, and business ups and downs, should be well-thought regarding the existing and potential customer needs and continue to garner consistent customer feedback.
 The Internet is the only medium for this ongoing communication as it is instant, cheap, and interactive.

-- Product Design and Communication Devices: Given the massive progress in internet technology, rapid product development occurs through internet tools, such as 3D presentations and video conferencing.
+- Product Design and Communication Devices: Given the massive progress in Internet technology, rapid product development occurs through Internet tools, such as 3D presentations and video conferencing.

 - Testing of Products: Companies can benefit from concurrent market data through the advent of computer-supported design, enterprise resource planning (ERP), and other sophisticated technologies.
 For product testing, digital surveys are beneficial.
 One can quickly test the actual efficacy of the product by conducting an online consumer survey; most marketing experiments can take place.